cbunt/react-distortion/README.md

 Border width should be set via a `--border-width` css variable, which is also used to calculate the element's position. `border-width: inherit` is used as a fallback, but may result in incorrect positioning.
+The parent element's position should be set to relative.

 ***